|

 being first cousin.
 Was Elenor and Edith the same person?

 John's and Jemima's son Henry went to Smith Co.
 TN.
-I don't believe he ever
+I don't believe

 moved to SC, but went from Pitts.Co., VA. to TN.
 I didn't find him in Pitts.
 Co. tax